rualt/hexlet-slim-example/README.md

 ### You can:

-*- сreate your own character
+* - сreate your own character
-*- read about others characters
+* - read about others characters
-*- update and fix data of already existed characters *- delete character completly
+* - update and fix data of already existed characters

-###
+* - delete character completly

+#### to reload data from CSV source:

 ```
 make data-reload
 ```
-to reload data from CSV source

 #### [Data sourse](https://www.kaggle.com/gulsahdemiryurek/harry-potter-dataset#Characters.csv)